About The Insurance Apprentice

 Q: What happens after entries close?

-A: A select number of panellists carefully analyze the applicants and applications and identify and select the final eight/nine contestants who will take part in the next series of The Insurance Apprentice.
+A: A select number of panelists carefully analyze the applicants and applications and identify and select the contestants who will take part in the elimination rounds.
+After the elimination rounds in Joburg, Durban and Cape Town, the Top 12 contestants are revealed for the next series of The Insurance Apprentice.
 The candidates who did not make it will be notified via email.

-Q: If I make it into the top eight/nine, what happens next?
+Q: If I make it into the Top 12, what happens next?

 A: If you make it into the Top 12 you will have to take a week off from your company.
-Filming of TIA 2022 will take place early 2022.
+Filming takes places over the course of a week, usually mid to end January.
 You will be notified well in advance.

 Q: What can I expect during filming week?